Prag8855/aab/content/guides/kontist-review.md

 [![VAT and tax deductions in the Kontist app](/images/kontist-vat-value.png "I can see how much VAT and income tax I owe on each transaction.")](/images/kontist-vat-value.png)

 This is a great feature.
 It's why I opened a Kontist account.
 There is only one problem: **it does not work**.
-I explain why below.

 ### Automatic VAT

 You decide how much [VAT](/glossary/Umsatzsteuer) to set aside for each transaction: 0%, {{ VAT_RATE_REDUCED }}% or {{ VAT_RATE }}%.

 Kontist uses AI to guess the correct VAT rate for each transaction.
-It's often wrong.
+It's wrong more than 30% of the time.
 Instead of leaving transactions uncategorised, it puts them in the wrong category, with the wrong VAT rate.
 When you correct the AI, it makes the same mistakes the next month.
+It does not learn.

 Since I have to double-check every transaction, the AI just creates more work for me.
 There is no way to turn it off.

-Kontist integrates with [Lexoffice](/out/lexoffice), where I do all of my bookkeeping.
-All of my transactions are categorised there already.
+Like other banks, Kontist integrates with [Lexoffice](/out/lexoffice), where I do all of my bookkeeping.
+All of my transactions are categorised in Lexoffice already.
 They already have the right VAT.
 Kontist sees this information, and still sets the VAT wrong.
 The Kontist support confirmed this.

-**The automatic VAT feature is useless.** It does not work.
+**The automatic VAT feature is useless.** It does not work, but it can't be turned off.

 [![Screenshot of Kontist app: setting the VAT on a transaction](/images/kontist-sort-transactions.png "You must set the VAT on each transaction.
 The AI does it automatically, but it's often wrong")](/images/kontist-sort-transactions.png)